tensorflow/tfjs/tfjs-backend-webgpu/README.md

 ```

 ## Testing
-The `$CHROME_BIN` environment variable must be set to the location of the Chrome
+The `CHROME_BIN` environment variable must be set to the location of the Chrome
 Canary application.

 ### Windows